k-ganda/demo_HealthCost_InsightPro/README.md

 ### Demo_HealthCost_InsightPro v1.0 - Prototype
-HealthCost Insightpro is a web application that aims to empower insurers and their companies with data-driven insights to make informed decisions regarding healthcare cost management.
+HealthCost Insightpro is a web application that aims to empower insurers and their companies with data-driven insights to make informed decisions regarding healthcare cost management, ultimately leading to better financial outcomes and improved employee well-being.

-The project seeks to:
+## The System:

+**Two Roles**: Admin and Contact Person (Insurance Company) **Contact Person**: Inputs data like member location, covers, and limits for analysis.
+**Admin**: Analyzes data, generates reports with recommendations to reduce costs, and suggests further steps.
+**Insurance Company**: Uses reports and recommendations to make informed decisions.

+This is the first version (prototype), and some functionalities are under development.

+## Project Goals
 **Analyze and Forecast Healthcare Costs**: Utilize electronic health records and demographic data to analyze and forecast healthcare costs for companies' workforces enrolled in  health insurance.

 **Optimize Cost Management Strategies**: Provide insurers and companies with insights and recommendations to optimize cost management strategies while maintaining quality healthcare services.